Long-Term Disability Insurance

 - Affirmation that the plan would have paid benefits for at least 5 years in the event of total disability

-A copy of the plan document or brochure explaining the plan should be attached to the email or enclosed with the letter.
+A copy of the plan document or brochure from your former employer explaining the plan should be attached to the email or enclosed with the letter.
 Verification from your former employer must be received by the HR Service Center within 90 days of your Wayne State University hire date for consideration.